Mortgage Affordability Rule of Thumb

 Under both schemes you cannot borrow more than 4.5 times the household income on your main mortgage.

 Margins and calculations vary and some Lenders are more generous than others.
-A typical calculation would expect the annual rent to calculate to least 145% the mortgage interest based on 5.5% rate.
+A typical calculation would expect the annual rent to calculate at least 145% of the mortgage interest based on a 5.5% rate.

 This makes £1,000 per month of rent sufficient to support £159,000 of lending.

-When the rental income does not meet the calculation for the lending required, some Lender will factor other income received by the applicants – this is known as top slicing.
+When the rental income does not meet the calculation for the lending required, some lenders will factor other income received by the applicants – this is known as top slicing.

-An applicant who will finish the mortgage transaction with 4 or more mortgage buy to let properties is considered a portfolio landlord.
+An applicant who will finish the mortgage transaction with 4 or more mortgaged buy-to-let properties is considered a portfolio landlord.